Linda Borromeo

 Sleuthing the Books: An Autumn Adventure

-My husband and I can never resist a sign that says “library book sale.”
-On an autumn afternoon filled with brilliant colors and summer-like temperatures, we followed the sign, wondering what books we might find this time.
+On an autumn afternoon filled with brilliant colors and summer-like temperatures, we followed the beckoning sign and wondered what books we might find this time.

 My husband was looking at some books nearby, and I called him over to see.
 We were amazed at what was available.
-Here on the table were vintage books from an era of sewn bindings and covers with gold-leaf titles.
+Here on the table were books from an era of sewn bindings and covers with gold-leaf titles.

 A Dickens of a Prize:

-The book I bought is not very valuable in terms of money, since it is a lone volume II (and is not in very good condition).
+The book I bought is not valuable in terms of money, since it is a lone volume II (and is not in good condition).
 But it was fascinating to examine the book.
 Although the binding has come loose, it shows the old thread and the meticulous way the pages were sewn together.

 I found a name written on the flyleaf.
-Not Dickens, but the hand-written name of a long-ago purchaser, William Daniel, and the date, 1868.
-Perhaps he bought it at a used-book stall in London on an autumn day?
+Not Dickens, but the handwritten name of a long-ago purchaser, William Daniel, and the date, 1868.
+Perhaps he bought it at a used book stall in London on an autumn day?

 Will the Real Winston Churchill Please Stand Up?

-An old game show on television used to feature two impostors sitting in a row with the “real” person.
+An old game show on television featured two impostors sitting in a row with the “real” person.
 A dramatic story was told at the beginning of the program.
-The celebrity panel then asked questions to try to determine who was the actual person of the story, and who was faking their answers.
-At the end, the host always asked dramatically, “Will the real 'name of person' please stand up?”
-The contestants would bob up and down, pretending to rise, until the real one finally stood tall.
+The celebrity panel then asked questions to try to determine who was the actual person in the story and who was faking their answers.

-I thought of the show when I spotted a book by Winston Churchill on the table.
+I thought of that show when I spotted a book by Winston Churchill on the table.
 There was only one problem: I had never heard of this book, Richard Carvel.
 The book's theme didn't seem quite right to be written by the future Prime Minister of England, and yet, who else would be called Winston Churchill?

 The future "Lion of Britain" was the one to use an additional name to differentiate himself from the more well-known American.
-Even when the British Churchill won the Nobel Prize in Literature, he continued to use Winston Spencer Churchill or Winston S. Churchill for his “writing” name, as he promised years earlier.
+Even when the British Churchill won the Nobel Prize in Literature, he continued to use Winston Spencer Churchill or Winston S. Churchill for his “writing” name, as he had promised years earlier.

 The American author replied in an equally witty way: